Adriano-7/Packman/docs/README.md

 >>**Problem in Context**\
 > Parent abstract classes sometimes can't define the class of objects that they should create.
 > It must be specified only by the subclasses.
-> An example of this is the [MonsterState](https://github.com/FEUP-LDTS-2022/project-l04gr03/blob/cc8ff46590408fddf089f15ea70145ae9de2201f/src/main/java/ldts/pacman/controller/game/monster/state/MonsterState.java) and the usage/creation of its [MovementStrategy](https://github.com/FEUP-LDTS-2022/project-l04gr03/blob/cc8ff46590408fddf089f15ea70145ae9de2201f/src/main/java/ldts/pacman/controller/game/movement/strategy).
+> An example of this is the [MonsterState](../src/main/java/ldts/pacman/controller/game/monster/state/MonsterState.java).

 >**The Pattern**
 We've used the Factory method several times in our code.